jgashler/rjg/readme.md

 - Hand and finger attributes (fist, cup, spread, individual finger curl).
 Add a 2D control to drive SDKs on fist/cup/spread.

 Head
-- Add jaw part (plug to head)
+- <s>Add jaw part (plug to head)</s>
-- Add eye part (plug to head)
+- <s>Add eye part (plug to head)</s>
-- Add mouth part (integrate sealing mouth script into this one) (plug to jaw/head)
+- <s>Add mouth part (integrate sealing mouth script into this one) (plug to jaw/head)</s>
-- Face!
-Probably place locators at key vertices (cheek matrix, nose, nostril, chin, eyebrows 2*[1:n], eye corners, forehead, etc), then either set up a bone based face determined by locators or figure out a reliable way to script foundational blend shapes into the face.
+- <s>Face!
+Probably place locators at key vertices (cheek matrix, nose, nostril, chin, eyebrows 2*[1:n], eye corners, forehead, etc), then either set up a bone based face determined by locators or figure out a reliable way to script foundational blend shapes into the face.</s>
+- All of the above will be done in a different place, either by hand or another script package
+- Create a script to connect head to body

 Skin
 - <s>Set up a basic auto skinning class.
 Literally just bind to nearby joints. </s>